API Layer

 /// Get tasks that are overduepub async fn get_overdue(store: &Store) -> Result<Vec<Task>, AppError> { // Custom query logic here todo!()}

-/// Bulk-close tasks by projectpub async fn close_by_project(store: &Store, project_id: &str) -> Result<(), AppError> { // Custom mutation logic here todo!()}The scanner picks up both functions, classifies get_overdue as a CustomGet (because it starts with get_ and has no input struct) and close_by_project as a CustomPost.
+/// Bulk-close tasks by projectpub async fn close_by_project(store: &Store, project_id: &str) -> Result<(), AppError> { // Custom mutation logic here todo!()}The scanner picks up both functions, classifies get_overdue as a CustomGet (zero user-facing parameters, no body to extract) and close_by_project as a CustomPost (no name match in the CRUD vocabulary, first param is body-carrying for HTTP purposes).
 These get merged into the task module’s metadata alongside the generated CRUD functions.

 Merge rules